randomMatrix77/ui_copycat/design_document.md

 ## 5. Convergence and Failure Handling

-Agents are not magic; they are bounded workers operating on a strict budget.
+Agents should be bounded workers operating on a strict budget.

 ### Stopping Criterion